robototes/robototes-website/README.md

 npm run tests
 ```

-We use [mocha](//www.npmjs.com/package/mocha) and [chai](//www.npmjs.com/package/chai) to unit test on both the server and the client.
-At the moment,
+We use [ava](//www.npmjs.com/package/ava) to test on the server, and [mocha](//www.npmjs.com/package/mocha) and [chai](//www.npmjs.com/package/chai) to unit test on the client.
-the above code runs all server tests in `code/tests` and prints the results.
-This command is also run by [`npm run start-server`](#startserver) and will only start the
+At the moment, the above code runs all server tests in `code/tests` and prints the results.
+This command is also run by [`npm run start-server`](#startserver) and `npm run deploy`
-server if all tests pass.
+and will only start/deploy to the server if all tests pass.

 The following tests are available (to run them by themselves, use `mocha code/tests/{test}`):